-The Commission will consider changes to the approved scope submitted in the project application to assist agencies in implementing their ATP projects and maximize the overall benefits of the ATP.
-An agency requesting a scope change must submit a request to Caltrans that includes the following:
+The Commission will consider changes to the approved scope submitted in the project application to assist agencies in implementing their ATP projects and maximize the overall benefits of the ATP program.
+An agency requesting a scope change must submit a notification to Caltrans that includes the following:

-- An explanation of the proposed scope change. - The reason for the proposed scope change. - The impact the proposed scope change would have on the overall cost of the project. - An estimate of the impact the proposed scope change would have on the potential of the project to increase walking and bicycling as compared to the benefits identified in the project application (increase or decrease in benefit). - An estimate of the impact the proposed scope change would have on the potential of the project to increase the safety of pedestrians and bicyclists as compared to the benefits identified in the project application (increase or decrease in benefit). - An explanation of the methodology used to develop the estimates. - Evidence of public support for the new scope. - Revalidation of the environmental document(s), if needed. - How the scope change impacts the project schedule. - An explanation of how the scope change affects the project budget, and how increases will be funded, or savings will be utilized. - For projects programmed in the Metropolitan Planning Organization (MPO) component, evidence of MPO approval and the MPO rationale for their approval.
+- An explanation of the proposed scope change. - The reason for the proposed scope change. - The impact the proposed scope change would have on the overall cost of the project. - The effect the proposed scope change would have on the mitigation of safety concerns and the desired outcome of the project as outlined in the original application. - An estimate of the impact the proposed scope change would have on the potential of the project to increase walking and bicycling as compared to the benefits identified in the project application (increase or decrease in benefit). - An estimate of the impact the proposed scope change would have on the potential of the project to increase the safety of pedestrians and bicyclists as compared to the benefits identified in the project application (increase or decrease in benefit). - An explanation of the methodology used to develop the aforementioned estimates. - Evidence of public support for the new scope. - Do(es) the environmental document(s) need to be revalidated and how does this impact the project schedule?

+- An explanation of how the scope change affects the project budget, and how increases will be funded. - For projects programmed in the Metropolitan Planning Organization (MPO) component, evidence of MPO approval and the MPO rationale for their approval.